gbreen13/Avo-Wave-Stack/README.md

 ## Install
 download the folder, unzip and drag onto the Rapid Weaver icon.

-## to Install and Use
+## Use
-simply drag the AvoWave stack onto the page.
-This stack has parameters for background color and target frames/per second which tell teh animatino loop how frequently to run.
+Drag the AvoWave stack onto the page.
+This stack is a <canvas> container for drawing Wavelets.
+This stack has parameters for background color and target frames/per second which tell the animatino loop how frequently to run.

 When the stack is added, one Wavelet is added as well.
 You can add move wavelets to this canvas by hitting the + icon.

 ## Wave Parameters